 Adjusting entries are accounting journal entries that are to be made at the end of an accounting period.
-Adjusting entries are made to ensure that income and expenditure is allocated to the correct accounting period, this means that the accounting records are completed on an accruals basis and are in compliance with the matching principle.
+Adjusting entries are made to ensure that income and expenditure is allocated to the correct accounting period, this means that the accounting records are completed on an accruals basis and are in compliance with the revenue recognition and matching principles, and the time period assumption.
 Adjusting entries are sometimes referred to as balance day adjustments.

 Classification of Adjusting Entries